makeabilitylab/physcomp/arduino/led-on.md

 #### Maximum number of LEDs in parallel

-For the parallel configuration, the limiting factor is the total amount of current we can source, which with the 5V pin powered by USB, is 500mA.
+For the **parallel configuration**, the limiting factor is the total amount of current we can source, which with the 5V pin powered by USB, is 500mA.
 How many red LEDs does it take to exceed 500mA using 200Ω resistors?

 Well, in a parallel configuration, each resistor+LED branch is getting ~$$I=\frac{V_R}{R}=\frac{3V}{200}=15mA$$.
 Thus, the maximum number of LEDs in parallel is $$\frac{500mA}{15mA}=33.3$$ rounded to 34.